qermit/bel_projects/modules/syncmon/README.md

 <pre>[device name] [ip address] [io number/connection] [cable length in meters]</pre>

-The first entry has to be the measurement/reference node.
+The first entry has to be the measurement/reference node!

 Console Output
 --------------